On this page:

 3 |

 This course examines the conceptual framework that supports the practice of rehabilitation and the specific roles of the rehabilitation therapist assistant within this framework.
-Areas explored include disability, ethical and professional behaviour, teamwork and therapeutic relationships.
-Medical terminology and clinical documentation practice are introduced as foundational skills and are built upon throughout the program.
-These conceptual and practical foundations are reinforced by a series of observational visits to selected clinical settings as well as the development of a fieldwork portfolio that will serve as a basis for successful clinical fieldwork and professional employment upon graduation.
-Equivalents:
+Areas explored include rehabilitation team members, ethical and professional behaviour, therapeutic relationships, and effective delivery of rehabilitation services.
+Clinical documentation practice is introduced as a foundational skill that will be built upon throughout the program.
+These conceptual and practical foundations are reinforced by a series of observational visits to selected clinical settings which will serve as a basis for successful clinical fieldwork and professional employment upon graduation. |

 3 |